DataDog/integrations-extras/traefik/README.md

 **Available for Agent >6.0**

 By default, [Traefik logs][9] are sent to stdout.
-This should not be changed for containerized version, as the Datadog Agent is able to collect logs directly from container `stdout`/`stderr`.
+This should not be changed for containerized version, because the Datadog Agent can collect logs directly from the container `stdout`/`stderr`.

 1. To configure [Traefik to log to a file][9], add the following in the Traefik configuration file: